annashipman/annashipman.github.io/_posts/2020-09-17-meeting-everyone.md

 One question I have worried over (and is the reason it's taken me so long to write this blog post) is whether it should be a regular thing.
 My previous mentor said he did it annually.

 It would be a very big time commitment to do annually, around 28 hours, which incidentally is my working week if I did nothing else at all.
 But I couldn't get it done in a week, as I find back-to-back meetings too draining, particularly intense focus ones like this.
-It would take probably 4 weeks a year.
+It would take probably 6-8 weeks a year to get them all done, and that would involve prioritising it above most of my other commitments.

 At this stage, I have a lot of ways of gathering information about how my team are doing.
 I have open conversations with direct reports who keep me in the loop.
 We have a Peakon survey, we do a Spotify healthcheck, we have a line managers channel where we raise issues, teams have retrospectives and people do reach out to me with issues.
 So while I am sure there are issues that I am completely missing, I am not sure (famous last words!) that there are enough to justify the time again.